 Desired Capabilities in Appium

-What Are Desired Capabilities in Appium?
+What are Desired Capabilities in Appium?

 Desired Capabilities in Appium refer to the combination of key-value pairs encoded in a JSON object.
 These key-value pairs are defined by the QAs to request the Appium server for the desired test automation session.

-Let’s consider an example of Desired Capabilities in Appium represented as a JSON object.
+Here’s an example of Desired Capabilities in Appium represented as a JSON object.

 {